slconsidine/liri-node-app/README.md

 If a movie is not supplied by the user, LIRI Bot will provide data on the movie Mr.Nobody.

 ### do-what-it-says
 This command will take the text from the random.txt file and use it to run a search.
 The text document will include a command as well as a user input.
-Once LIRI Bot reads that information, it will run the approprite command function with the coordinating userInput.
+Once LIRI Bot reads that information, it will run the appropriate command function with the coordinating userInput.

 ## Instructions
 With the files accessible in the terminal run the following in the command line: